rmh96/harish-portfolio/README.md

-A simple web application to show my CV/Portfolio.
+A web application to show my CV/Portfolio.
 Note: this is just a starting version, will include more projects & sections in upcoming days

 Cheers!!